Top 8 Rehab Centers That Accept Michigan Medicaid

 8. Self-Help Addiction Rehab (SHAR), Detroit, Michigan

-Self-Help Addiction Rehab (SHAR), Detroit, Michigan
+Self-Help Addiction Rehabilitation (SHAR), Detroit, Michigan Rehab Centers

 SHAR provides a range of CARF-accredited support services and drug and alcohol treatment for Detroit, MI, residents.